microcks/microcks.io/content/documentation/getting-started-tests.md

 ### From the UI

-You may already have seen it but there's a <b>NEW TEST...</b> button on the right hand side of the page detailing the **API Pastry** service.
+You may already have seen it but there's a **NEW TEST...** button on the right hand side of the page detailing the **API Pastry** service.
 Hitting it leads you to the following form where you will be able to specify a target URL for the test, as well as a Runner — a testing strategy for your new launch:

 ![sample-test-form](/images/sample-test-form.png)